MSharaf7/SSL_Info/README.md

 # SSL_Info
 Read list of domains/URLs from a text file.

-Check SSL expiry date and return CSV file including: Domain, Port Number, Certificate Issuer, Issued To, Expiry Date, and Days Left
+Returns useful SSL certificate information in a CSV file including: Domain, Port Number, Certificate Issuer, Issued To, Expiry Date, and Days Left

 Requirements:
 - Python3